Exhibiting artwork at First Friday in downtown Hood River, Oregon

 During visits with family in Great Britain, I was struck by the beauty of the architecture there.
 I began sketching some of the complex castles, houses, and cathedrals from London to Devon to York.
 England is where I honed my ability to draw buildings.
 I have spent my life building houses alongside my husband and this has helped me understand how buildings go together.
 My artistic background allows me to select pleasing aspects of any structure.
 Light and shadow play a huge part in graphite work.

 I live in Parkdale, Oregon with my husband, Dick.
-He and my children (Jan Meyer in Hood River and Mike Best in Bozeman) have been invaluable in supporting my art and anything else I aspire to.
-I couldn’t be me without them!
+My husband and grown children (Jan Meyer in Hood River and Mike Best in Bozeman) have always been invaluable in supporting my artistic endeavors.
+I feel fortunate to live and work in this region, where my studio is a charming space in a rustic, refurbished barn with large doors that open to a spectacular view of Mt Hood.
+Come visit!